Hockey Staff

 Off the ice, Martin created the Shine A Ligh7 Foundation in 2017.
 The Shine A Ligh7 Foundation is a non-profit organization raises awareness and reduces the stigma for those affected by bullying, depression, and mental health issues.

-Martin earned his bachelor’s degree from the University of Minnesota in 2021 and is currently working toward a master’s degree in youth development and leadership.
+Martin completed his bachelor’s degree from the University of Minnesota in 2021 and went on to finish a Master of Education degree in Youth Development and Leadership in 2023 through the School of Social Work.

 Strength & Conditioning Coach Cal Dietz